wza15046319911/price-people-pay-backend/README.md

 - WebSocket - Real-time communication
 - JWT - Authentication

+## Possible Improvements
+Split the existing cars table into two tables.
+The first table should include car_id and car_maker.
+The second table should contain all information related to a specific maker.
+The two tables should be connected via the car_maker.

 ## License

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.